-The proposed project activities at the A8 Ponds, illustrated in Figure 3b, would build habitat transition zones at the southwest and southeast corners of Pond A8S to provide a range of benefits.
+Proposed project activities at the A8 Ponds, illustrated in Figure 3b, would include building habitat transition zones at the southwest and southeast corners of Pond A8S to provide a range of benefits.
 The benefits of this operation include establishment of habitat complexity and diversity, erosion protection for the landfill and adjacent levees, and preparation for long-term sea-level rise adaptation.
 These benefits would provide critical components to the potential long-term restoration plan for the A8 Ponds - to restore them to full tidal action.
 The operations would include building the tops of the proposed habitat transition zones to approximately 9 feet elevation NAVD88.
 The lengths of the transition zones along the MHHW line at the southwest and southeast corners would be approximately 2,075 feet each.
 The habitat transition zones would be separated in the middle so that potential future connections with San Tomas Aguino Creek to the south are not be precluded.

 Establishing these habitat transition zones would require import and placement of submerged fill above and below MHHW elevation as shown in Table 4.
 The habitat transition zones would be constructed of fill material from upland construction projects and would extend into the center of the pond at a typical slope of 30:1 (h:v).
 Fill placed to build transition zones below MHHW tidal elevation would convert ponds to tidal wetlands, but fill placed above that elevation would convert waters to uplands.
 The areas and volumes above and below MHHW elevation are presented because that elevation represents an ecologically relevant boundary for many plant and wildlife species in tidal areas.
-In the permitting documents for the USACE, BCDC, and the San Francisco Regional Water Quality Control Board (RWQCB), the Mean Higher High Water (MHHW) and High-Tide Lines (HTL) are provided because these are the jurisdictional boundaries established under the Clean Water Act and the Porter-Cologne Act.
-At this time, no further actions (levee removal, habitat islands, or public access) are proposed for the A8 Ponds.
+In the permitting documents for the USACE, BCDC, and the San Francisco Regional Water Quality Control Board (RWQCB), the Mean High Water (MHW) and High-Tide Lines (HTL) are provided because these are the jurisdictional boundaries established under the Clean Water Act and the Porter-Cologne Act.

 Table 4.
-A8 Ponds - Estimated Fill Volumes and Areas
+A8 - Estimated Fill Volumes and Areas